Krtucho/CV-Portfolio/CV/cv_en_full.md

 - Skill and dexterity with various frameworks for work in frontend such as $\textbf{Vue, Angular}$ and for work in backend such as $\textbf{Nestjs}$ or $\textbf{Nodejs}$, some projects located on my [Github](https://github.com/Krtucho).
 - Skill and experience working in $\textbf{Git}$, the projects are located on my [Github](https://github.com/Krtucho).
 - I have enjoyed working in a team on projects like  [The-Sims](https://github.com/Krtucho/The-Sims) or others that are located on my [Github](https://github.com/Krtucho).
-- $\textbf{Adaptable to changes in development frameworks and tools}$.
+- **Adaptable to changes in development frameworks and tools**.
 Available to progress in terms of improving in the technologies I master or learn to handle new technologies.
 For example, if a new version of the framework being used comes out, I adapt quickly to the changes.

 # Hard Skills or Abilities